LuisM11/Housing-Booking-RelaxAndEnjoy/README.md

 Needs various tests to ensure that our product meets the objectives of the product backlog To test R&D the following tasks were carried out

--creation of test suites
+- Creation of test suites
--manual testing
+- Manual testing
--automated testing
+- Automated testing
--regression tests
+- Regression tests
--smoke tests
+- Smoke tests
--end-to-end exploratory tests
+- End-to-end exploratory tests
--defect report
+- Defect report

 ## Infrastructure: